SKKU-SecLab/CTI_Lense/README.md

 /CTI_Lense# service mongodb start
 ```

-Second, you must follow the **Manual environment setting** steps[Go to Step 1](#step1).
+Second, you must follow the **Manual environment setting** [steps](#manual_setting).
 This involves downloading the datasets and importing them into MongoDB, except the installation of depedencies (apt-get and pip).
 Afterwards, commit the new container image to the host.

 ```
 $ sudo docker ps